 When autumn rolls around, nightly temperatures tend to drop, tipping you off that your patio garden might need some assistance.
 To start preparing your plants for winter, first get a firm grip on your region’s weather patterns.

 Your garden’s hardiness zone tells you the expected average cold weather where you live.
 If you’re not sure of your garden’s hardiness zone, those in the USA can find theirs at this link.
 In the UK?
 Then visit this site.

 Choose hardy plants: One solution to keep in mind for future winters in your urban oasis is to choose winter-hardy plants that are suited for your garden’s hardiness zone.

-For perennials, be sure to compare your perennials’ hardiness zones with your region’s hardiness zone to see if some extra TLC may be in order.
+For perennials, check your region’s hardiness zone to see if some extra TLC may be in order.
 If your perennials’ hardiness zones numbers are equal to or higher than your garden’s hardiness zone, then you will likely need to provide extra protection overwinter.

 It’s often recommended, to be safe, to pick plants that are one to two zones hardier (lower numbers) than your region so they are less fragile during overwintering.

 Balcony plants in the city aren’t planted in the ground, so their roots are more susceptible to freezing.
 Therefore, these plants may not make it through winter.
 That’s why overwintering your patio garden is paramount if you want your perennials to come back in spring!

 Move your plants under shelter: If you have the space, we recommend bringing your plants somewhere they can get relief from snow and frost.
 This would mean moving your plants to a sunroom, basement, or shed, if you have one.
 However, city dwellers may not have extra space as an option.